libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 [![Xcode Screenshot](xcode-link2.png)](xcode-link2.png)

 Browse to the location where the libgit2 binaries are located (if you're working from source, this is `/path/to/libgit2/build`), select the `libgit2.dylib` file, and click OK.

+If you built libgit2 as a static library, you'll need to also add all of these libraries to the list.
+They should all be available with the system, and easy to find with the search interface.

+* `libiconv.dylib`
+* `libSystem.dylib`
+* `libcrypto.dylib`
+* `libssl.dylib`
+* `libz.dylib`

 ## Makefiles, Autotools